camptocamp/the-rolling-dutchman/README.md

 Tadao is under a NDA.
 For CampToCamp users save to `data/Tadao/GTFS_Hiver_au_03-09-2018.zip`

 ## Data import
 The pipeline is the following GTFS -> mongodb -> GeoJSON -> vector tiles.
-The following section explain in details what must be done for each step.
+The following sections explain in details what must be done for each step.